-A hiking trips needs some preparation.
+A hiking trip needs some preparation.
 And once you're on your way, hiking will be a pleasant and safe experience for everyone if you stick to a few basic rules.

 Hiking is not an extreme sport, but hiking in the mountains is not to be underestimated.
 High alpine terrain is easily accessible in Switzerland: anyone can get there and start hiking.
 This could be a dangerous situation in itself.
 Unprepared and inexperienced hikers are more likely to run into trouble.
 Every year, this results in many injuries and even casualties.